eboatwright/kayak_template/README.md

+# Notice
+ This is extremely early in development, and major changes are happening all the time!

 # Template for my "Game Engine" RUTOE!
  A non ECS "Game Engine" for Rust and Macroquad!<br><br>
  Are you tired of ECS?
 Well you're in luck!<br>